Skip to nav Skip to content

 John Peterson, MD

-John Peterson grew up in Salt Lake City, Utah and completed both undergraduate and medical education at the University of Utah.
+John Peterson grew up in Salt Lake City, Utah, and completed both undergraduate and medical education at the University of Utah.
 He and his wife love exploring Tampa's cultural and culinary diversity with their baby boy.

 Why I chose this residency program: It was important to me that I train at an NCI Comprehensive Cancer Center in the NCCN serving a large and diverse patient population.
 Moffitt is just that.
-I was also looking for an institution that was expanding and I wanted colleagues that were smart and supportive.
+I was also looking for an institution that was expanding and I wanted colleagues who were smart and supportive.
 While I was interacting with Moffitt residents and faculty, it was clear that this was a place that valued mutual respect, innovation, and professional development.

 Research: